Elon’s Commitment to Wellness and Wellbeing

 The Elon University Dr. Jo Watts Williams School of Education also offers a minor in Wellness & Health Education!
 As a dimension of their wellness promotion efforts, the School of Education also provides information and resources on their website.

-Center for Equity & Inclusive Excellence (Bias and Violence Response)
+Office of Inclusive Excellence Education & Development (Bias and Violence Response)

 Elon recognizes the serious and negative impact that acts of interpersonal violence, including sexual violence, have on individuals and the University community.
 Elon does not tolerate acts of interpersonal violence, which includes gender-based violence, sexual violence, relationship violence and stalking.
 To this end, the University has developed a comprehensive intervention, response and support strategy to address acts of interpersonal violence.